ahoy-lang/ahoy/docs/LOOP_AND_FSTRING_QUICK_REFERENCE.md

 - Old loop syntax still works unchanged
 - F-strings compile to C `sprintf` calls
 - Loop counters auto-initialize to 0 and auto-increment
-- Use `break` to exit loops early
+- Use `halt` to exit loops early
-- Use `skip` to continue to next iteration
+- Use `next` to continue to next iteration

 ## Status